PhilippeChab/nwscript-ee-language-server/server/tree-sitter/README.md

 ## Architecture

 `ParserService` initializes the parser and caches syntax documents by live document version. `SyntaxDocument` wraps a syntax tree and exposes declarations and cursor context.
 An open buffer's `IndexedDocument` references that syntax document and adds include/dependency lookup; `Declaration` describes a declaration without introducing symbol bindings.
-Declarations and references use `kind` as their discriminator in both code and serialized indexes.
+Declarations and references use internal string-valued `DeclarationKind` and `ReferenceKind` tags in both code and serialized indexes.
+Completion and symbol builders map those tags to LSP presentation kinds.

 Providers obtain a parsed document from the collection: